Gray Matter Teachers:

 Courtney Edmonson earned her B.S. in Forensic Science from the University of Central Oklahoma, completing her Technical Investigations practicum with the Oklahoma City Police Department.
 While attending, she was a student research assistant involved with cloning C. elegans (nemotodes).
 She has been teaching middle school and high school science at The Prometheus Academy for seven years, specializing in gifted and academically advanced students.
 Her teaching methods focus on student-led discovery, high impact labs, and alternative assessments.
 Courtney comes from a family of public educators and has been homeschooling her three children since 2005, graduating two as homeschooled high schoolers.
 In her free time, she reads, practices aikido and tae kwon do, and tends to her at-home science experiments.

 Courtney teaches: Advanced Biotechnology Year 1 and Biotech Research II, Honors Biology, Honors Chemistry, Honors Physics, and Integrated Physics and Chemistry.

 Habib Saidane was born in Tunisia and has lived in the United States for almost 30 years; the past 17 in Texas, where he and his wife are raising three children.
 He graduated from Thomas Edison State University with a BS in Math and Science before pursuing his MS in Computer Science Cal State University at Long Beach.
 He worked for both defense and commercial industries as a Software Engineer.
 In his spare time Habib takes pictures and experiments with alternative photography.
 His future goal is to build a twenty-inch telescope from scratch.

 Habib teaches: Middle School Math (Section 1, 2, and 3), Algebra 1, Geometry, and Alegebra 2 and Beyond.

-Ian teaches: Life Science, Earth Science, and High School Speech and Debate.
+Ian teaches: MS Life Science, MS Earth Science, HS Speech and Debate, and HS Government.

 Julie Poe is a homeschool mom who has loved teaching at The Prometheus Academy for three years.
 She has also taught grammar, writing, reading, and listening and speaking classes in the English as a Second or Other Language program.
 She has been addicted to teaching since childhood, when she lined her dolls and stuffed animals up in front of a chalkboard and started conveying all the knowledge she had.